shefitjon/customer-info-gdpr/README.md

 # customer-info-gdpr
-A module for fetching all the orders info and enabling the customer to manage those data
+A module which a customer can use to view information stored by the website.
+This information will be visible on a new page accessible within account area and displays:

+Any orders and corresponding order information.
+Any personal details stored against that customer.
+A link which allows customers to request this information is deleted.
+The last point complies with a GDPR right to erasure request.
+It sends an email to a system configured email address to notify the team that the customer wants them to remove their personal information.